 To begin this one, one family member names any actor.
 The next person names a movie the actor was in.
 The following person names someone else in that movie that hasn’t already been said, and so on – going back and forth between movie titles and actors until someone is unable to answer.

-Collaborative Activities and Other Ways to Pass the Time on your Car Trip
+Collaborative Car Ride Games and Other Ways to Pass the Time

-These are activities that are less of a competition and more of a time-filler.
-They’re lots of fun though, and great ways to pass the time on your drive!
+These are activities that are less of a competition and more of a time-filler, like exercising in the car.
+They’re lots of fun and great ways to pass the time on your drive!

 Miles of Smiles